joshuapeek/hockey-data/README.md

 3. In the pop-up window, follow the instructions to sign in using your Google account
 4. You'll see a message confirming you've been successfully signed in, or letting you know there was an error, and then redirected to the "Teams" page

+After authentication, user's email will be checked against the `user` table for a match.
+If a match exists, this user profile will be linked any new teams or players the user creates.
+This ensures the user will be able to edit their own entries in the future.

 #### Adding a Team
 1. Near the bottom of the "Teams" page, select the "Add a Team" link
 2. Be sure to fill in all required fields